 An incident that occurs on the campus, or near the campus even if on public property, may require an Emergency Notification to the College community, especially if the incident represents an imminent threat to the health or safety of the community according to the Clery Act.
 An Emergency Notification to the community for any serious event that is occurring currently or a disaster, whether natural, or man-made will be determined after the President is briefed by security personnel and law enforcement.
 In the event the President is unavailable, the chain of command will be utilized.
+Upon the mobilization of RCGC's Emergency Operations Center (see below) and after the President is unavailable, the chain of command as described will be utilized.

 The types of incidents that may cause an immediate threat to the College could include, but not limited to emergencies such as: